dribdat/docs/docs/about.md

 This document summarises the current status and makes some vision statements about possible future developments.
-For more background and references, see the [User handbook](usage), [Whitepaper](whiepaper) and [issue #100](https://github.com/datalets/dribdat/issues/100).
+For more background and references, see the [User handbook](usage) and [Whitepaper](whitepaper).

 # About this project